LKanugrahan/mobileproject/README.md

 - Run Program

-  First of all, you must have to know how to set up android emulator you can check this: [`Reference`](https://reactnative.dev/docs/environment-setup)
+First of all, you must have to know how to set up android emulator, you can check this: [`Reference`](https://reactnative.dev/docs/environment-setup)

 After that, type in repository path

 Running the emulator
 ```